sib-swiss/NGS-variants-training/docs/day2/filtering_evaluation.md

 !!! note
     We did the filtering on `trio.vcf`, therefore, you first have to extract the records that only apply to the mother by using `gatk SelectVariants`.

     Also note that `trio.vcf` contains records other than SNPs and INDELs.
-Use `--select-type` to select only SNPs and INDELs.
+Use `--select-type-to-include` to select only SNPs and INDELs.

 ??? done "Answer"